aravindhan-c/Terraform/README.md

  * terraform state rm aws_se_bucket.finance-2020922 - resource removed from state files are not actual destroyed in real world

 Terrafom provisioners
+ * Using provisioners we can deploy applications while creating the infrastructure
  * Provisioner contains set of scripts or command that run while creating or destruction of resources
+ * file provisioner - copy files from local to remote
- * remote-exec
+ * remote-exec -
- * local-exec
+ * local-exec - we can tell the terraform to copy all the output to a local file
  * creation-time provisioner
  * destroy-time provisioner
  * Failure behaviour - if the provisioner fails by default the terraform apply command will also fail. to overcome this we can use on_fial = continue in the provisioner so the terraform will mark the resource block for the provision as tainted and apply will run successfully
  * Best practice - avoid using provisioner instead use user_date.
 Instead user_data we can use the ami with required s/w.
 It the built-in ami doesn't have those s/w use custom ami or ami packager

 Terraform taint
   * using taint we can forcefully destroy and re-create a resource even there is no infrastructure change during the next terraform apply command
   * terraform taint aws_instance.webserver
   * terraform untaint aws_instance.webserver